 Another great feature of the system is that it helps track performance.
 Cawthra highlights, “We can tell who did the picking, the total dollar value per picker, the number of items, where the items came from, and how long it took to pick the order.
 That’s a big plus when customers are making inquiries.
 All that information gives you a nice workflow and you don’t have to go through reams of reports to check for discrepancies.”

 The proVision system can also prevent warehouse staff from ‘cherry picking’ the orders they want.
 She adds.
 “That’s important when you use a lot of temp workers like we do.
 We can identify those workers that might need retraining so they’re back up-to-speed quickly.”
 This improved workflow and performance tracking proved especially critical during the peak Christmas inventory delivery times since shipping windows are extremely tight.

 Wright anticipates that the proVision WMS solution will also prove beneficial when annual inventory tracking begins in April.
-He emphasizes that “Usually two stockers would have to count up to 500 products a day.
+He emphasizes, “Usually two stockers would have to count up to 500 products daily.
 By the time our next annual inventory comes up this time, we won’t even have to count.
 With cycle counting, we know everything we have and where it is.
 I’m looking forward to getting that on a regular routine.
 In fact with the proVision solution, we can reduce the number of stockers throughout the year by 50%, and improve picking efficiency by 30% or better.”